BuzzerrdBaait/OS/README.md

 This is a program to help people understand the OS module in python.

-It is a one liner with some of the most common file path functions.
+It is a one page .py file with some of the most common file path functions.

 There are no packages necessary.
 Just create a .txt file called data